Free Yourself (Jessie Ware song): Music video

-The music video for the single was released on 8 August 2022 at 5pm GMT.
-It was directed by Vicky Lawton, who had previously directed the videos for previous singles "Save A Kiss" and "What's Your Pleasure?".
-The video sees Ware sport an "extravagant ruby red dress", leading a congregation of dancers at a stately home through a ritualistic lecture of self-love and appreciation.
+A music video for "Free Yourself" was released on 8 August 2022 at 5pm GMT.
+It was directed by Vicky Lawton, who had previously directed the videos for Ware's previous singles "Save a Kiss" (2020) and "What's Your Pleasure?"
+(2020).
+The video sees Ware sport an "extravagant ruby red dress," leading a congregation of dancers at a stately home through a ritualistic lecture of self-love and appreciation.

 In an interview with Little Black Book, Lawton described the video as "very '70s rock 'n' roll, but with a pinch of the occult thrown in.
-Knowing I’d want to make the tone provocative, I needed to ensure there was the class and sophistication in the visuals to keep it chic.
+Knowing I'd want to make the tone provocative, I needed to ensure there was the class and sophistication in the visuals to keep it chic.
 That meant keeping mystery and intrigue at the forefront, using references of decadence, silhouettes to tease and a heavenly glow throughout."
 Rob Jarvis was the director of photography for the shoot and Lawton described working with him as a "delightful experience".